vchavali/svadhyayam.github.io/tcm-1.1.1.md

 <div class="annotation section" data-v="sec 2"></div>

-No—because when we face doubt about our evidence; then, confirming that such as such really is the case, which is a precondition for unhesitating action, does depend on <span class="annotation refn" data-v="sec 2/belief">knowledge</span> of evidentiality.
+No—because when we face doubt about our evidence; then, confirming that such and such really is the case, which is a precondition for unhesitating action, does depend on belief in evidentiality.

 <div class="annotation section" data-v="sec 3"></div>